DKreutz0/VMWareWorkstationAPI/README.md

 Powershell Module Documentation & Template documentation

-All Functions have a synopsis with detailed  informatioon and examples
+All Functions have a synopsis with detailed information and off the shelf examples
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - How to create a Virtual Machine https://github.com/DKreutz0/VMWareWorkstationAPI/blob/main/VMWareWorkstation-API/Documentation/Create%20a%20VM%20template%20on%20VMware%20Workstation.docx